jfreeze/horizon/docs/sample-host-configurations.md

 # Sample Host Configurations

+This guide contains sample configuration files for setting up a multi-host environment with Horizon.
+Using these sample files you can build the host collateral that you need to deploy your Elixir/Phoenix application.

 ## Build Host

-Sample config file for a build host.
+We start with a sample config file for a build host.
 The only expectation for this host is to build a release but not run the application.

 This config file uses the current pkg version of erlang `erlang-runtime27` and builds Elixir 1.17.3 from source.

-The `dot-path` is used to store the path to erlang for builds.
-The `path` is set to the erlang bin directory so we can install elixir.
+The `path` is set to the erlang bin directory and must precede the Elixir install.
+This dynamically sets the path so the Elixir installer knows where to find Erlang.

+> **Note:** The `path` is dependent upon the version of erlang that is installed and you will need to update it accordingly.

 ```build.conf
 pkg:ca_root_nss